alanbalugu/surgical-video-analysis/README.md

 	This information is used to create the ground truth annotation files for each frame used for training

-b. socal_trial_outcomes.csv contains the size of the frames for each trial with the following column names:
+b. socal_trial_outcomes.csv contains (along with other stuff) the size of the frames for each trial with the following column names:

 	trial_video_width	trial_video_height